-Ed began his career in the marine industry in 1978 when he and Mike Barretta, a good friend from years past, purchased a small boat brokerage business in Traverse City, Michigan.
-Moving to Texas in 1982, Ed continued to sell boats in the Clear Lake area (near Galverston) until 1988 when he and partner Mark Parker published the first edition of the PowerBoat Guide.
-Ed has spent the years since serving as editor of the PowerBoat Guide while living in south Florida, Arizona, and northern Michigan.
-He has a bachelors degree in Business Administration from Oakland University in Rochester, Michigan.
+Ed began his career in the marine industry in 1978 when he purchased a small boat brokerage business in Traverse City, Michigan.
+Moving to Texas in 1982, Ed continued to sell boats in the Clear Lake area until 1988 when he and partner Mark Parker published the first edition of the PowerBoat Guide.
+Ed has spent the years since serving as editor of the PowerBoat Guide while living in south Florida, Clear Lake, Texas, and Traverse City, Michigan.
+He has a bachelors degree in Business from Oakland University in Rochester, Michigan.

 With Mark Parker no longer active in the business, the PowerBoat Guide is today produced and edited by Ed McKnew.

 PowerBoat Guide History